WhitmanHall/WhitmanHall.github.io/_posts/2024-07-11-Solar-Water-Heater.md

 *Eddie screwing the passthrough bearing to the A-frame*

 ![](/assets/img/swhbuild9.jpg)
-*Completed A-frame and trough assembly mounted to baseplate with passthough hole for heater pipe*
+*Completed A-frame and trough assembly mounted to baseplate with pass-through hole for heater pipe*

 ![](/assets/img/swhbuild10.jpg)
-*Both completed reflector assemblys with mylar sticker and copper heater pipe installed*
+*Both completed reflector assemblies with mylar sticker and copper heater pipe installed*

 ![](/assets/img/swhbuild11.jpg)
 *Photo of Whitman Hall, Eddie, and Al with the close to complete project*